 As far as your helmet goes, it’s not recommended to buy a used helmet for the same reason parents are discouraged from buying used child safety seats.
 The helmet could have been in a crash and have internal damage not noticeable upon inspection.
 This article explains the reasons in more detail.
 A bike helmet is new plastic that could save your skull.

 Donate/Recycle your old bike.
 Don’t let your bike end up in a landfill at the end of its useful life.
 Donate it or find a bike recycling program.
-Here is an article on Bicycle Recycling Programs Across the U.S. Or do a Google Search on Bicycle Recycling.
+Here is an article on Bicycle Recycling Programs the U.S. Or do a Google Search on Bicycle Recycling.

 There are a few companies that will take back used tires and innertubes and downcycle them into other products.
 Splaff Flopps will turn old innertubes into flip flops.
 Send them to SPLAFF, 4950 Del Mar Ave, San Diego, CA 92107.
 Alchemy Goods turns inner tubes into purses and other accessories.
 Contact them to find a bike shop in your area that will take back your old inner tube.
 NOTE: Neither company will take tubes filled with green slime!
 (Green slime is a flat protection fluid in some bike tires — like mine, unfortunately.)